seek-oss/skuba/README.md

   a message queue is employed between the source topic and the Lambda function, and unprocessed events are sent to a dead-letter queue for manual triage.

+- `private-npm-package`

+  Setup new npm modules on SEEK-jobs using semantic release pipeline.

 - `github →` (experimental)

   BYO starter repo!